tinymce/tinymce-docs/_includes/auth/how-jwts-are-used.md

 1. {{pluginname}} requests a signed JWT on behalf of the user.
 1. If your JWT endpoint authorizes the user, your JWT endpoint will send a JWT to {{pluginname}}, certifying the user.
-1. When the user makes a request (such as add or deleting a file), the JWT will be sent with the request to show that the user is authorized.
+1. When the user makes a request (such as adding or deleting a file), the JWT will be sent with the request to show that the user is authorized.
 This JWT is verified using the _public_ key stored on the {{site.cloudname}} Server.
 1. The {{site.cloudname}} Server sends a response, indicating that content submission was successful (or unauthorized if necessary).
 {% else %}
 When a user starts a {{pluginname}} session:

 1. The RTC plugin requests a signed JWT on behalf of the user.
 1. If your JWT endpoint authorizes the user, your JWT endpoint will send a JWT to the RTC plugin, certifying the user.
-1. When the user makes a request (such as add or deleting content), the JWT will be sent with the request to show that the user is authorized.
+1. When the user makes a request (such as adding or deleting content), the JWT will be sent with the request to show that the user is authorized.
 This JWT is verified using the _public_ key stored on the {{site.cloudname}} Server.
 1. The {{site.cloudname}} Server sends the verified content to collaborating editors.
 {% endif %}